This colorful Rainbow Peanut Noodles dish is a beautiful way to get a ton of veggies into one meal!

 - Once water is at a rolling boil, add spaghetti noodles and cook for 10 minutes on medium heat.

-- While noodles are cooking, combine the sauce ingredients and bring to a low, slow boil.
+- While noodles are cooking, combine the sauce ingredients in a large rimmed skillet and bring to a low, slow boil.

 - Once the sauce has boiled, reduce heat to low.